 The SDGs may seem very ambitious, but did you know that GAR is already working on some of these goals?

 Tackling climate change is one of the core tenets of the GAR Social and Environmental Policy (GSEP).
-For many years we have adhered to policies which seek to mitigate climate change.
-These policies are now integrated into the GSEP under our commitments on responsible Environmental Management.
+For many years we have adhered to policies that seek to mitigate climate change.
+These policies are now integrated into the GSEP under our commitments to responsible Environmental Management.

 For example, in 1997, we were the first palm oil grower to commit to a Zero Burning Policy.
 Thanks to this policy and our fire prevention efforts, only 0.5 percent of our land was affected by fires in the 2015 forest fire season.
 We are also focusing on long-term efforts at preventing fires by helping communities and villages near our plantations stay fire-free.
 The Desa Siaga Api programme was rolled out earlier this year.
 Under this programme, GAR helps train and equip fire-fighting teams in the village to rapidly suppress fires.
 At the same time, we also highlight the hazards of fire and haze and raise awareness of the benefits of using non-fire methods to clear land.